buschmais/jaxbfx/README.md

 	  ...
 	</project>

-If you're running the plugin with Java 7, you have to make two changes:

-* Force the plugin to generate anonymous classes instead of lambdas with additional arguments:

-                        <arg>-Xjaxbfx-java-version</arg>
-                        <arg>7</arg>

-* You might have to prevent compilation issues by adding the following dependency:
+If you're running the plugin with Java 7 you might have to prevent compilation issues by adding the following dependency:

     ...
      <dependencies>